CENG502-Projects/CENG502-Spring2022/Project_Esme-Vardar/Readme.md

 #### Feed-forward Implementation of MCGN:

-• Step1: Given the affinity $A_l-1$ and output features $F_l$ from $(l−1)$-th iteration, we estimate the unary and binary compatibility in the CRF.
+• Step1: Given the affinity $A_l-1$
+and output features  $F_l$
+from the  $(l−1)$-th iteration, we estimate the unary and binary compatibility in the CRF.
 The estimated compatibility functions define the affinities between two connected random variables in CRF.

 • Step2: The marginal distribution for random variables in CRF is inferred by loopy belief propagation, using the compatibility functions obtained from Step 1 and the labels of samples in the support set.